Supreme Ruthenian Council

 Supreme Ruthenian Council (Головна Руська Рада) was the first legal Ruthenian (Note: "Ruthenians" (Ruthenen) was the only official designation given to ethnic Ukrainians living in the Habsburg Monarchy until its dissolution in 1918.) political organization that existed from May 1848 to June 1851.

 Proclamation

 It was founded on 2 May 1848 in Lemberg (today Lviv), Austrian Empire, as the result of the 1848 Spring of Nations and in response to the establishment of the Polish Central National Council, which claimed itself to be the representative body of the whole Kingdom of Galicia and Lodomeria.
-Established on the premises of Saint George's Cathedral, the metropolitan cathedral of the Ukrainian Greek Catholic Church, in its manifest of 10 May 1848 the council declared the unity of all 15 million Ruthenians (Ukrainians) and declared them to be a distinct people from both Poles and Russians.
+Established on the premises of Saint George's Cathedral, the metropolitan cathedral of the Ukrainian Greek Catholic Church, in its manifesto of 10 May 1848 the council declared the unity of all 15 million Ruthenians (Ukrainians) and declared them to be a distinct people from both Poles and Russians.

 Political demands

 The organization's political program consisted of three main demands: